-- 13.1.
+13.1.
 Applicants who have had a gap in study of 1 semester or longer are considered new applicants and may be requested to provide their documents again.
-When reviewing the new application, we will apply the current entry criteria and would expect applicants to indicate any additional evidence or updated academic qualifications on the new application.
-We may refer to any information gathered from previous applications such as the application form, correspondence and interview notes as necessary. - 13.2.
-The Admissions team will assess a returning student's application along with their student portal to enquire about the reason for gap in
+When reviewing the new application, we will apply the current entry criteria and would expect applicants to indicate any

-- study.
+- 13.2.
+The Admissions team will assess a returning student's application along with their student portal to enquire about the reason for gap in study.
 In some circumstances they may not be allowed to return at the discretion of the Academic team. - 13.3.
 Applicants who previously studied at UCB with multiple previous attempts may not be accepted to return; this will be at the discretion of the Marketing and Admissions Director and may require a meeting with the academic team.
 Please note that we do not accept applications from students who have previously been permanently excluded (expelled) from the University for disciplinary reasons.